koakh/TypescriptNodeBuildingGraphQLAPIsUsingTheNeo4jGraphQLLibrary/README.md

 # README

-A minimal typescript starter, with env-cmd, ts-node-dev, some scripts and nothing more...
+A minimal typescript starter, with env-cmd, ts-node-dev, to follow graphacademy `intro to graphql & neo4j - building graphql apis using the neo4j graphql library` tutorial